asha-saini06/java-refresher-notes/Notes.md

 - `short` : 2 bytes
 - `String` : 2 bytes per character
 - `Object` : 4 bytes

+> 📝: **Primitive data types are stored in stack and objects are stored in heap.**

+> 📝: **Primitive data types are faster than objects.**

+📝: Arrays are faster than ArrayList.

+📝: Wrapper classes are faster than primitive data types.

 ## 9. Functions (methods)